epfl-ada/ada-2022-project-silvermafia2022/README.md

 4. character.metadata.tsv.gz
 5. tvtropes.clusters.txt

-From dataset number 2, an additional dataset is created in the Jupyter Notebook "BLABLA" (Mathias).
+6. From dataset number 2, an additional dataset is created in the Jupyter Notebook "BLABLA" (Mathias)
-Apart from those, there are no additional datasets.
+7. An additional dataset is also retrieved from Wikidata using 'sparqlwrapper' in Python.
+It corresponds to the freebase ethnicity ID and it's corresponding ethnicity

 ### Methods